Free UK shipping over £40

 Los Rodrugiez, Santa Cruz, Bolivia – Coco Natural Caturra

-– “A complex and balanced experimental lot produced by the Rodriguez family in the highlands of Samaipata”.
+– “An exquisite experimental micro-lot of the Caturra varietal, crafted by our dear friends, the Rodriguez family, in the highlands of Samaipata”.

 What to expect in the cup